sap-pilot/btp-go/README.md

 ### Custom Links

-To customize the links, copy & edit /app/webapp/data/links.json, the file has below structure, update and repeat as you see fit:
+To customize the links, edit /app/webapp/data/links-cvx.json, the file has below structure, update and repeat as you see fit:

 ```
 {